tomoyukikashiro/pivotaltracker-ex-keyboard-shortcuts_chrome-extension/README.md

-# pivotaltracker ex keyboard shortcuts
+# Pivotal Tracker ex keyboard shortcuts

 This is a chrome extention that allow you to use more keyboard shortcuts.